microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 <div id="taskcheckPath">
 ### task.checkPath <a href="#index">(^)</a>
 Checks whether a path exists.
-If the path does not exist, the task will fail with an error message.
-Execution will halt.
+If the path does not exist, it will throw.
 ```javascript
 checkPath(p:string, name:string):void
 ```